 - 1. Press Conv Bake. - 2.
 Conv Bake and 325° will appear in the display.

 3. Press START.
-The convection fan will turn on and stay on during the cooking process.
+The convection fan will turn on in a few minutes and stay on during the cooking process.

 To cancel convection bake at any time, press OFF.